silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/05_File_Migration.md

   legacy_filenames: true
 ```

-This setting will still allow protected (draft) files.
+This setting will still allow creation of protected (draft) files before publishing them.
-It'll also keep track of changes to file metadata (e.g. title and description),
+It'll also keep track of changes to file metadata (e.g. title and description).
-but won't keep track of replaced file contents.
+But it won't keep track of replaced file contents (not compatible with `keep_archived_assets=true`).
+When replacing an already published file, the new file will be public right away (no draft stage).

 ## Migrating substantial number of files